Shortcuts

 …

-“Do you trust me?”, asked Jim.
+“Do you trust me?” asked Jim.

 “Not a bit.”

-“I’m not joking, Sam,” Jim said, “Do you trust me?”
+“I’m not joking, Sam,” Jim said.
+“Do you trust me?”

-“Yes then” I said, “Now stop being weird.”
+“Yes!”
+I said.
+“Now stop being weird.”

-“This is that film” he said, “And this is me telling you.
-Move away from this village as soon as you can.
-And if you can’t do that don’t let your children play in the shortcuts.
+“This is that film,” he said, “and this is me telling you.
+Move away from the village as soon as you can.
+And if you can’t do that, then don’t let your children play in the shortcuts.
 Keep them out.
-And don’t ask me about this, not now and not ever.
+And don’t ask me about this, not now, not ever.
 Just keep them out.”

 He finished what was left of his beer, dropped money on the bar and left.